django-ses/django-ses/README.rst

     AWS_ACCESS_KEY_ID = 'YOUR-ACCESS-KEY-ID'
     AWS_SECRET_ACCESS_KEY = 'YOUR-SECRET-ACCESS-KEY'

+    # Additionally, if you are not using the default AWS region of us-east-1,
-    # Additionally, you can specify an optional region, like so:
+    # you need to specify a region, like so:
-    AWS_SES_REGION_NAME = 'us-east-1'
+    AWS_SES_REGION_NAME = 'us-west-2'
-    AWS_SES_REGION_ENDPOINT = 'email.us-east-1.amazonaws.com'
+    AWS_SES_REGION_ENDPOINT = 'email.us-west-2.amazonaws.com'

 Alternatively, instead of `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, you can include the following two settings values.
 This is useful in situations